MiraldiLab/maxATAC/README.md

 The output bed files are ~60Mb.

 There are 127 TF models x ~700MB per TF model = ~88.9 GB of bigwig files for a single ATAC-seq input track.
+(Note: it only makes sense to generate maxATAC predicitons for TFs expressed in your cell type / conditions of interest, so this is a worst-case estimate.)

 ___